 Lieutenant Grafton P. “Parker” Jernigan

 Lieutenant Jernigan has been with the Windsor Police Department since 2010.
 Prior to joining the agency, Lt.
 Jernigan worked for the Isle of Wight Sheriff’s Office and Portsmouth Sheriff’s Office for 7 years.
 He has worked in multiple divisions to include Uniform Patrol, Criminal Investigations, SWAT, Community Enforcement Unit and the Fugitive Apprehension Unit.
 Lt.
 Jernigan is a VADCJS certified General Instructor and Firearms Instructor.
-He is a graduate of the FBI-LEEDA Command Leadership Institute and is an active member of the Virginia Association of Chiefs of Police and the FBI-Law Enforcement Executive Development Association.
+He is a graduate of the FBI-LEEDA Executive Leadership Institute, Command Leadership Institute, and Supervisory Leadership Institute.
+He is an active member of the Virginia Association of Chiefs of Police and the FBI-Law Enforcement Executive Development Association.

 Master Police Officer Wiliford D. “Bill” Owens